ibarsi/desktop-randomizer/README.md

 3. Install `virtualenv` and activate it in this project's root by running `virtualenv desktop-randomize/bin/activate`.
 4. Run `./main.py` to update Desktop image.

+Optionally, this script could be configured to run automatically (ie. crontab) to keep your desktop _extra_ fresh.

 ### NOTES ###
 Currently, Unsplash's "new" page is used to scrape random images.
 This can be changed to point to another site, but then all image config props (ie. `image_*`) in `config.json` must be updated for the script to scrape appropriately.
 Also, if Unsplash ever decides